 Here’s some photos from some of the special events we’ve had over the last couple of weeks.
 Enjoy.

-Bella uses paper folds on the answer sheet to help gain more thrust.
+Using the paper folds on the answer sheet to help gain more thrust.

-Sophie’s Dad did an impressive full-flip on the mat, and also did this with the hoola-hoop.
+Dad did an impressive full-flip on the mat, and also did this with the hoola-hoop.
 Guess which one I got a photo of.

-Olivia not showing the signs of exhaustion we would have hoped for by this stage.
+Our students were not showing the signs of exhaustion we would have hoped for by this stage.

-Luca’s Dad descends from the sky like no mere mortal.
+Descends from the sky like no mere mortal.

-Ciaran and his amazing invisible booster seat.
+The amazing invisible booster seat.

-Ashlee and Nancy slept in, and forgot to get dressed.
+Slept in, and forgot to get dressed.
 Fortunately, they picked the right day to do it.

-Daniel looking like something filled with sugar has just entered his bloodstream.
+Looking like something filled with sugar has just entered his bloodstream.

-Anna owning the room.
+Owning the room.

-Lauren seems nonchalant about the mythical creature at her shoulder.
+This student seems nonchalant about the mythical creature at her shoulder.

 We had both shivering and sweating over our time out there.

-Daniel has got the hang of this running thing.
+Getting the hang of this running thing.